bertolinocastro/bertolinocastro.github.io/_pages/pt/terms.md

 ---
 permalink: /terms/
-title: "Terms and Privacy Policy"
+title: "Termos e Política de Privacidade"
 modified: 2016-06-06
-lang: en
+lang: pt
 ---

 {% include base_path %}
 {% include toc %}

-## Privacy Policy
+## Política de Privacidade

 The privacy of my visitors is extremely important.
 This Privacy Policy outlines the types of personal information that is received and collected and how it is used.